stormbots/stormbots.github.io/content/about.md

           Controls
         </h1>
         <p style="text-align: center"> <font face="Helvetica">
         This team is responsible for designing AND building the electrical part of the robot, including the onboard computer, air systems, motor drivers, and wiring all this together.
-Alex is a huge dummy.
       </td>
     </tr>